HexaEightTeam/HexaEight-Token-Server/macosx/README.md

 **Ensure to lauch the Token Server as the user and not as ROOT**

+**The restarttokenserver.sh can be used to restart the Token Server if the Authorization policies are updated** **The cleanup.sh should also be scheduled to run the cleanup routine that can detect anomalies in the downloaded Tokens and remove them automatically.**

 Sample Output of HexaEight Token Server On Mac Mini M1